 3. Modify your Favorite Dishes

 Just because you are no longer eating meat doesn’t mean you can’t enjoy the foods that you have always loved.
 Many popular dishes from pizza to pasta to chili can easily be converted to vegetarian dishes.
+Even grandma’s goulash dish can be modified into an authentic vegan goulash recipe by experimenting and replacing ingredients.
 You don’t have to sit out of the next big cookout either.
 Nowadays, there are plenty of meat substitutes that will still allow you to chow down on a juicy burger with your friends while still sticking to your choices.
 In case you were wondering, black bean burgers are delicious.

 4. Vary the Colors of the Fruits and Veggies you Eat